Mayor Rawlings-Blake to Propose Property Tax Relief Plan for City Homeowners

 Under the program, all Baltimore City homeowners who currently qualify for the Homestead Property Tax credit will qualify for the new credit.
 Each year, the Mayor and City Council will appropriate funds to the tax credit program by using 90% of all City revenue generated from the city's future Video Lottery Terminal location and by responsibly reducing City spending in future years.

-Mayor Rawlings-Blake emphasized that fiscal responsibility is a key component of her property tax relief plan for homeowners and that other proposals to drastically cut property tax rates would cripple services, including public safety, and would likely bankrupt the City.
-By gradually reducing the City’s property tax rate and partially relying on new revenue from slots, the City will still have to make difficult budget choices, but will be able to adjust its spending plans and services in a responsible way.
+Mayor Rawlings-Blake emphasized that fiscal responsibility is a key component of her property tax relief plan for homeowners and those other proposals to drastically cut property tax rates would cripple services, including public safety, and would likely bankrupt the City.
+By gradually reducing the City’s property tax rate and partially relying on new revenue from slots, the City will still have to make difficult budget choices but will be able to adjust its spending plans and services in a responsible way.
 Mayor Rawlings-Blake said her 10-year Financial Plan Initiative will identify options for reducing the City’s structural budget deficit and creating a pro-growth tax structure.

 Key Elements of Mayor’s Proposed Targeted Homeowners Tax Credit plan: